wxyz-abcd/node-haxball/README.md

     - `defineVariable({name, value, type, range, description})`: Defines the variable with the given `name` and `value` inside this `Plugin` object.
 The rest of the properties are not used by default for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 This function should be used whenever a variable whose value is changeable from outside will be defined.
 Fires an `onVariableValueChange` event whenever this variable's value changes, if the global `config.noVariableValueChangeEvent` is not `true`.

   - `modifier callbacks`:
-    - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. `customData` is an optional data object returned from `room.modifyPlayerDataBefore`. host-only.
+    - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room.
+This callback may also be async, or return a Promise that will return the array. `return null` -> player is not allowed to join. `customData` is an optional data object returned from `room.modifyPlayerDataBefore`. host-only.
     - `newPing = modifyPlayerPing(playerId, ping, customData)`: set player's `ping`. `customData` is an optional data object returned from `room.modifyPlayerPingBefore`. host-only.
     - `newPing = modifyClientPing(ping, customData)`: set current player's `ping`. `customData` is an optional data object returned from `room.modifyClientPingBefore`. client-only.
     - `newFrameNo = modifyFrameNo(frameNo, customData)`: set current player's `frameNo`. causes your player to look laggy to your opponents, especially on extrapolated clients. `customData` is an optional data object returned from `room.modifyFrameNoBefore`. client-only.